 - Subsequent lapses: $150

-The NCDMV website says that you are allowed to transfer a license plate to another vehicle if the insurance on the new vehicle was current at the same time the insurance was canceled on the old vehicle.
+According to the NC DMV website, you are allowed to transfer a license plate to another vehicle if the insurance on the new vehicle was current at the same time the insurance was canceled on the old vehicle.
 In short, there must not be an interruption in coverage.

-Appealing a revoked license plate in NC
+Can you appeal a revoked license plate in NC?